theuniversehacker/theuniversehackermainchambers/README.md

-# theuniversehackermainchambers
+# Portal - TheUniverseHacker Main chambers

-M"The Universe Hacker" - Main Sitio Web
+Welcome to "The Universe Hacker" - Main Sitio Web

-"The Universe Hacker" - Sitio Web
+"The Universe Hacker" - Website

-The Universe Hacker
+Universe Hacker
-Welcome, Traveler, to the Universe Hacker Github/Guild
+Welcome, Traveler, again to the Universe Hacker Guthibe/Guildo

+ ---
 Table of Contents
+---
+   -About the Project
+   -The Story
+   -Guild VR
+   -Projects
+   -Manifesto
+   -Getting Started
+   -How to Contribute
+   -Links

+---
 About the Project
-The Story
-Guild VR
-Projects
-Manifesto

-Getting Started
-How to Contribute
-Links

-About the Project
+---
 The Universe Hacker is a narrative-driven " ", where players join the Guild/—a secret society of reality hackers decoding the universe’s source code.
 Explore, solve , and uncover cosmic secrets.
 The project combines programming, philosophy, and storytelling(with VR support planned).
 Genre: Sci-fi Adventure / Puzzle
 Engine:
 Platforms: PC, VR (future)
 Status: Early Development

+---
 The Story
+---
 Bienvenido al Centro de Comando del Gremio / Github, the hub for universe hackers.
 Here, we share cosmic secrets, build hacking tools, and decipher the ancient’s deepest secrets.
-01001000 ∞ ∂/∂t λ
+01001000 ∞ ∂/∂t λ./guild_access

-./guild_access
+'''
 We'll try to unite those who love beyond love <3 class UniverseHackerVRGuild:
     def __init__(self):